 The other big driving force behind the creation of this particular tradition was our stage in life as a company.
 It was a really big deal that we actually had employees beyond our core starting group.
 What we were doing was working!
 I wanted every new employee that came aboard to be recognized, and to have their moment, so to speak.

 As for the idea itself, I can’t claim to be the creator.
 I blame sports again.
 I borrowed the idea from my college days as a walk-on on the Boston College baseball team.
-On the first road trip of the season, every freshman had to sing a song in front of the team.
+On the first road trip of the season, every freshman sang a song in front of the team.

 A couple of things really stood out from those days: first, the talk about singing started early in the school year, like in the first couple of practices.
 There was literally 5 months of buildup.
 That was more than enough time for a young mind to conjure up all kinds of anxiety.
 The other thing I took away from my experience was that singing the song made each player “officially” part of the team.
 From there on, the rest of the team had your back.
 That mean everything to a 18-year-old freshman who looked up to guys two, three, four years older.

 Over time our tradition has evolved.
-The earliest TaxJar team members were lucky, they had to sing over the phone.
-Now that we host every meeting on Zoom, and the newbies have to sing on video.
-But the team never disappoints.
+The earliest TaxJar team members were lucky, they got to sing over the phone.
+Now that we host every meeting on Zoom, folks have taken the opportunity to sing on video.
 Folks are dressing up, using props and even circus arts – and all trying to one-up each other.
 And who knew?
 A few members of the TaxJar team are talented enough to take the show on the road.

 The Medal Stand